I Survived

 We were never so glad to see our parents!

 Our family was originally from Nome, where I was born.
-After the 1964 earthquake in Anchorage Alaska, there were two other Nome families whose homes had been destroyed.
+After the 1964 earthquake, there were two other Nome families whose homes had been destroyed.
 So for about two weeks after the quake, our small two-bedroom house was home to six adults and about twelve kids.

 But we all considered ourselves very lucky.